dolanmiu/docx/README.md

 will run the demo app in the `demo` folder, which creates a file called "My Document.docx" in the root of the project

+# Guide

+Please refer to [the Wiki](https://github.com/dolanmiu/docx/wiki) for details on how to use this library, examples and much more!

 # Usage